JES Jewelers

 What is my ring size?

-Use this ring sizer to determine your size:
+Please use this ring sizer to determine your size: Printable Ring Sizer (PDF)

-What are the stories of the metals?
+What are the stories of the metals you use?

-Learn about the nontraditional metals we use in our jewelry.
-Click here to read The quick read histories of…
+Learn about the nontraditional metals we use in our jewelry, Click here to read: The quick read histories of…

 What shipping methods are available?

-• Free standard domestic shipping with tracking
+• Standard domestic shipping

-• Free
+• Free local pickup*

-local pickup*
+• Free local pickup*

 What is Artisan Jewelry?